 The Future Renaissance

-The theories of the chemical elements, states of matter, four forces, and other views like string, quark and atomic theories, compliment the alchemical cosmology to form the fabric of the scientific alchemical worldview.
+The theories of the chemical elements, states of matter, four forces, and other views like string, quark and atomic theories, complement the alchemical cosmology to form the fabric of the scientific alchemical worldview.
 As science divides the whole into its parts and describes the relationships between them, so the Royal Art organizes and unites what the mechanistic scientific worldview has dissected and analyzed, and transforms it into a holistic way of life.

 The individual does not exist in a vacuum.
 If one is to “know thyself” one cannot exclude research in social psychology, group psychology, and political psychology.
 Archetypes such as those expressed by symbols of the Royal Art play a role in the body politic just as they do in the individual person.
 Alchemists learn, for example, how leaders are made and sacrificed for the good of the community, and how this process is reflected in the human subconscious mind as archetypal entities, myths, stories, rituals, and alchemical symbolism.
-The deep Magic of yesterday is the new Science of today.
+The deep magic of yesterday is the new science of today.

-As the world becomes smaller thru scientific advances in transportation and communication, the different peoples and clans from across the globe are forced to learn about each other, and deal with each other as neighbors.
+As the world becomes smaller through scientific advances in transportation and communication, the different peoples and clans from across the globe are forced to learn about each other, and deal with each other as neighbors.
 Just as Asia has begun learning Western philosophy and science, and integrating the new knowledge with tradition for the improvement of its cities, the West is finally learning the lessons of Eastern mysticism.
 Just as mindfulness meditation has gone global, so too, may symbolic alchemy become commonplace.

 Until you have completed the Registration and Investiture of the Royal Art Society, you will be considered an applicant for Candidacy.